Russell-Waterhouse/blog/content/post/haskell_types.md

 ## type:

 This is just a synonym for an existing type.
 An example of this is `String` and `[char]`.
-You can use one interchangably with the other.
+You can use one interchangeably with the other.

 ## newtype:

 This gives an existing type a new identity.
-It is often used to make typechecking more strict.
+It is often used to make type-checking more strict.

 For example: